grz0zrg/wui/README.md

 ####Usage

-There is minified and gzipped, up to date ready-to-use css/js files in the **_dist_** folder, to use the entire library, just include them in your HTML file
+There is a minified and gzipped up to date ready-to-use css/js files in the **_dist_** folder, to use the entire library, just include them in your HTML file

 ```html
 <link rel="stylesheet" type="text/css" href="wui.min.css"/>
 <script type="text/javascript" src="wui.min.js"></script>
 ```
 <br/>
-If you need a single (or more) widget but not all, you can find minified files of each widget in the **_dist/widgets_** folder
+If you need a single (or more) widget, you can find minified files of each widget in the **_dist/widgets_** folder

 ======